-In the last two lessons, you've evaluated numerical expressions by using the order of operations.
+In the past, you've evaluated numerical expressions by using the order of operations.
 We are going to use these same rules to evaluate algebraic expressions.

 Thus, an algebraic expression consists of numbers, variables, and operations.

 An algebraic expression consists of numbers, variables, and operations.
 Here are a few examples: